-TARC values that legacy and continues to honor the rich history that built our service region by striving to provide the best service for all of our passengers across 43 routes, in 5 counties, and 2 states.
+TARC values that legacy and continues to honor the rich history that built its service region by striving to provide the best service for all passengers across 43 routes, in 5 counties, and 2 states.
+As TARC enters its 45th year of service in 2019, our future as a leader in the transit industry is brighter than ever.

-Just this year we launched our regions first electronic-fare system MyTARC, taking us away from the paper tickets and passes of the past, and setting the groundwork for several additional technological advancements.
+MyTARC – Just this year TARC launched the regions first electronic-fare system MyTARC, taking us away from the paper tickets and passes of the past, and setting the groundwork for several additional technological advancements.

-With the launch of our new MyTARC fare system this year, paying your fare as never been more safe, more convenient, or more secure.
-Coming soon we will be adding our new TARC ticketing app, increasing convenience even more by allowing you to pay fare with your mobile phone.
+Multimodal Trip Planner – With the launch of the new MyTARC fare system this year, paying fares has never been more safe, convenient, or secure.
+Coming soon we will be the new multimodal TARC mobile app, increasing convenience by allowing riders to plan trips across multiple modes of transport including rideshare, bikeshares and transit as well as pay for these services with mobile phones.

-One of our most ambitious goals currently in the works is TARC LINC, our Comprehensive Operations Analysis and Long-Range Plan.
-LINC will reshape the future of transit in the Greater Louisville Region.
-The plan will lay the ground work for a robust, sustainable, and resilient transit system.
-It will assess current service and develop options for improving efficiency, increasing ridership numbers, attracting new passengers, and address system design for the next 5 – 20 years.
-Public input is crucial.
+TARC LINC – One of TARC’s most ambitious goals is the Comprehensive Operations Analysis and Long-Range Plan.
+LINC will assess current service and develop options for improving efficiency, increasing ridership numbers, attracting new passengers, and address system design for the next 5 – 20 years.
+Public input is crucial to LINC’s success.
 Several open houses have been held and will continue to be open for the community to attend and offer feedback and suggestions.
-A wide range of improvement alternatives will be considered.
-Please make plans to attend and view these reports as they are published.

 Rolling Since 1974